Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_FrontendPreparing.rst

 developer works.
 This includes performing any on the fly changes to the files that are required.

-To enable the file syncing, enable this option in :file:`~/peek-server.home/config.json` or :file:`~/peek-client.home/config.json` and restart the appropriate service.
+To enable the file syncing, Set :code:`frontend.syncFilesForDebugEnabled` to :code:`true` in :file:`~/peek-server.home/config.json` or :file:`~/peek-client.home/config.json`
+and restart the appropriate service.

+You may also want to disable the web building.
+This isn't requred for the Angular CLI development server and it slows down Server and Client restarts.
+Set :code:`frontend.webBuildEnabled` to :code:`false`.

 If DEBUG logging is also enabled, you'll see Peek working away when you change files.